zowe/docs-site/docs/user-guide/zosmf-lite.md

 #### Procedure

-1. Locate IZUSECEZ in the SYS1.SAMPLIB data set on your z/OS system.
+1. In the system library `SYS1.SAMPLIB`, locate job IZUSECEZ.
 2. Review and edit the job, if necessary.
 3. Submit IZUSECEZ as a batch job on your z/OS system.